cocoon2wong/Project-Jocker/docs/Vertical/README.md

 ## Citation

-If you find this work usefull, it would be grateful to cite our paper!
+If you find this work useful, it would be grateful to cite our paper!

 ```bib
 @article{wong2021view,